FCBGP/fcbgp-protocol/draft-sidrops-wang-fcbgp-protocol.md

 # FC Attribute

 FC exists in BGP UPDATE messages as a path attribute.
 It is an optional, transitive, and extended-length path attribute, so there is no need to negotiate this feature in the setup of FC-BGP.
-Thought FC-BGP would not modify the AS_PATH path attribute, never use AS_SET or AS_CONFED_SET in FC-BGP as {{RFC6472}} says.
+Though FC-BGP would not modify the AS_PATH path attribute, never use AS_SET or AS_CONFED_SET in FC-BGP as {{RFC6472}} says in FC-BGP.

 The format of FC path attribute is shown in {{figure1}}.